An axiomatic characterization of the Brownian map: Tree gluing and the Brownian map

-Let~$A_r$ denote the unexplored disk that remains after~$r$ units of exploration of this process.
-Then~$\ol{A}_r$ is a closed set, which is the closure of the set of points~$y_i$ with the property that L\'evy nets explorations targeted at those points have no big jumps before time~$t$.
+Let~$A_r$ denote the unexplored disk (in which the exploration continues) that remains after~$r$ units of exploration of this process.
+Then~$\ol{A}_r$ is a closed set, which is the closure of the set of points~$y_i$ with the property that the L\'evy net explorations targeted at those points have no big jumps before time~$r$.
 The intersection of~$\ol{A}_r$, over all $r$, is thus a closed set that we will call the {\em center} of the disk.
 We do not need to know this {\em a priori} but we expect that the center contains only a single point.
 Note that the center can be defined if the surface is sampled from either~$\tmudl$ or~$\tmudonel$ (and in the latter case its definition does not depend on the marked point~$y$).
 We refer to the modified version of the L\'evy net as the {\em center net} corresponding to the surface.
 We are now going to prove an analog of Lemma~\ref{lem::explore_to_marked_point} for the center net.

-\begin{lemma} Given the $M_r$ process describing the center net corresponding to a sample from $\tmudl$, the conditional law of the disks in the complement of the net are given by conditionally independent samples from $\tmudlset{M_i}$ where $M_i$ are the lengths of the hole boundaries. \end{lemma} \begin{proof} We can condition on the positive probability event that the center net exploration agrees with the exploration with a marked point up to fixed time.
-Note that this is a positive probability event and, on this event, Lemma~\ref{lem::explore_to_marked_point} implies that the conditional law of the disks cut off given $M$ up to this time is given by i.i.d.\ samples from $\tmudlset{M_i}$ where $M_i$ are the lengths of the hole boundaries.
-The result follows because the disks cut off up to this fixed time are conditionally independent of the unexplored region given their boundary lengths. \end{proof}
+\begin{lemma} Given the $M_r$ process describing the center net corresponding to a sample from $\tmudl$, the conditional law of the disks in the complement of the net are given by conditionally independent samples from $\tmudlset{M_i}$ where $M_i$ are the lengths of the hole boundaries. \end{lemma} \begin{proof} We first suppose that $(S,d,\nu,y)$ is sampled from $\tmudonel$.
+Consider the exploration from $\partial S$ towards $y$.
+Fix $r > 0$ and condition on the event that $L|_{[0,r]} = M|_{[0,r]}$ where $L$ (resp.\ $M$) denotes the boundary length process associated with the exploration towards $y$ (resp.\ center exploration).
+We note that this event is $L|_{[0,r]}$-measurable, so that if we condition on it then Lemma~\ref{lem::explore_to_marked_point} implies that the holes cut out by the exploration up to time $r$ are conditionally independent samples from $\tmudlset{M_i}$ where $M_i$ are the hole boundary lengths.
+We also note that conditioning on this event is the same as weighting the law of $(S,d,\nu,y)$ by a normalizing constant times $A_r/A$ where $A_r$ (resp.\ $A$) is the area of the $y$-containing complementary component of the center exploration at time $r$ (resp.\ total area of $S$).
+In particular, the marginal law of $(S,d,\nu)$ given this event is the same as the law of a sample from~$\tmudl$ weighted by a normalizing constant times~$A_r$ where here~$A_r$ denotes the area of the unexplored region in the center exploration up to time~$r$.